EPCCed/eidf-docs/docs/dataingest/data_ingest_crib.md

 ## Customising your entry in the EIDF Data Catalogue

 When/if your project is approved an organisation will be created on the EIDF data catalogue (an instance of CKAN version 2.10.4 ([user documentation](https://docs.ckan.org/en/2.10/user-guide.html))).
-You can customise your organisation information (at the moment we are mapping an EIDF project to a CKAN organisation).
+You can customise your organisation information (at the moment we map EIDF projects to CKAN organisations).
+The EIDF catalogue:

 * https://catalogue.eidf.ac.uk/

-Login using your SAFE credentials - there is a "Log in" on the top, towards the right.
+Login using your SAFE credentials - there is a "Log in" on the top right.

 **Note**